 This area has three sub markets, 500-25, 500-35, and 500-45.
-The largest concentration of the warehouse specialty properties (approximately 75%) are located in this area.
-This is the largest submarket due largely to the valley's level topography and larger vacant pieces of land that are available.
+The largest concentrations of the warehouse specialty properties (approximately 75%) are located in these neighborhoods.
+It is also Washington State's largest concentration of industrial space.
+This is the biggest submarket due predominately to the valley's level topography and larger vacant pieces of land that are available.
 Industrial land in the south of the county is also the least expensive.
-Industrial land values range between \$6.00 to \$10.00 per square foot for improved sites.
+Industrial land values range between \$8.00 and \$15.00 per square foot for improved sites.

-The South King County warehouse real estate market had significant absorption in 2014 which has driven vacancy rates down.
+The South King County warehouse real estate market had significant absorption in 2014 and 2015 and this in turn has driven vacancy rates down.
 There is little inventory for larger warehouses on the market at this time.
-Institutional investors typically favor South King County due to its proximity to major ports and Seattle-Tacoma Airport.
+Institutional investors typically favor South King County due to its proximity to the major ports of Tacoma and Seattle plus the Seattle-Tacoma Airport.